 - Curriculum… What type of teaching styles allowed you to learn best at Princeton?
 How interested are you in doing independent research?
 Are you interested in a problem-based or integrated curriculum, or more traditional lecture style?
-Visit the schools’ websites and the curriculum explanations in the MSAR to get a better sense of how schools’ “pre-clinical” years might differ from school to school.
+In the clinical years, where will you spend your time?
+What kinds of patients will you see?
+Visit the schools’ websites and the curriculum explanations in the MSAR to get a better sense of how this differs from schol to school.

 - Seeing Patients… How soon would you like to get into a clinical setting?
 Does the school put you in the clinic right away, or after one semester or part of a “block”?